InsectRobotics/IncentiveCircuit/README.md

 ## Author

-The code written by [Evripidis Gkanias](https://evgkanias.github.io/).
+The code is written by [Evripidis Gkanias](https://evgkanias.github.io/).

 ## Copyright